-Lucas Andino holds a double BA (Hons.) in Philosophy and Comp Lit (University of Oregon), an MA in Hispanic Cultural Studies (Columbia University), and is a Masters of Research candidate in Political Science (FLACSO).
-With the guidance of Professor Malabou at EGS, he is currently researching political plasticity—towards a PhD in PAST.
-His interests range from poetry to politics, plasticity, aesthetics, deconstruction, Latin American philosophy, Hegel and Heidegger.
+Lucas Andino holds a double BA (Hons.) in Philosophy and Comp Lit (University of Oregon), an MA in Hispanic Cultural Studies (Columbia University), and an MRes in Political Science (FLACSO).
+Under the guidance of Professor Malabou, he is currently researching political plasticity—towards a PhD in PAST.
+His interests range from poetry to politics, plasticity, aesthetics, deconstruction, Latin American philosophy, Hegel, and Heidegger.
 He has published two books—Forma en que el homínido se ramifica (Quito: Ruido Blanco, 2017) and Lengua del silencio: Entre Mujica y Heidegger (Saarbrücken: EAE, 2012)—and currently works as academic advisor and lecturer at Universidad Andina Simón Bolívar, Sede Ecuador.
 His poetry is available at primitivismos.com.